-Behind the Lens: Exploring Fields of Fire at Sullivan Bay, Galapagos
+Behind the Lens: Exploring the Lava Fields of Sullivan Bay, Galápagos

 Unique volcanic beauty

-“My goal is always to share a different perspective of the place I call home,” says Jorge, remembering the two and half hour hike to this specific spot and its unique formations.
-“In this location I tried to share the dimension of the place by including people [in frame], that we are just a small piece of this world and also how nature expresses itself, which is like art.
+“My goal is always to share a different perspective of the place I call home,” says Jorge, remembering the two-and-half-hour hike to this specific spot and its unique formations.
+“In this location I tried to share the dimension of the place by including people; that we are just a small piece of this world and also how nature expresses itself, which is like art.

 “Some people think it’s very boring because there’s just lava and only a few lava cactus, but if we look at the landscape, which is like a black carpet, every inch is unique.
 Every time I’ve been, I see something new and a different perspective.”